wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 ## Populating field data

 ### Address components
-When you selecte an address from autocomplete field, it returns an array of *address components*.
+When you select an address from autocomplete field, it returns an array of *address components*.
 Which you can use it to populate to other fields.
 The following components are supported by Google Maps:

 Component|Description
 ---|---